MarcoMecenasFilho/trybe-exercicios/readme.md

  # English version - Trybe

- This repository contains all activities that are being developed by  _[Maria Fernanda Michetti](https://www.linkedin.com/in/mariafernandamichetti/)_  while studying at  [Trybe](https://www.betrybe.com/)  🚀 (2020 - 2021).
+ This repository contains all activities that are being developed by  _[Marco Antonio de Mececenas Filho](https://www.linkedin.com/in/marcomecenasfilho/)_  while studying at  [Trybe](https://www.betrybe.com/)  🚀 (2020 - 2021).

 The web development training program from Trybe has a workload of  **1500 hours**  that covers front-end, back-end, computer science, software engineering, agile methodologies, and soft skills.